MS-AND AWARD WINNERS

 1. Member of the Academy of Nutrition and Dietetics

-2. Educator and/or Program Director in an ACEND®-accredited dietetics education program:
+2. Educator, Program Director, or Dietetic Internship Preceptor in an ACEND®-accredited dietetics education program:

 3. Demonstrated Active Learning Strategy/ Student-centered Techniques